 Proper freezers are preferable to frost-free compartments as these only operate just above freezing for keeping ice at bay.

 - Proper vacuum sealing (as with a FoodSaver® vacuum sealer, or similar), will extend storage time.

 You can store frozen eggplant, in a Ziploc bag in an ordinary freezer for about nine months.
 This can be extended to 14 months if vacuum sealed and deep-frozen.
-Any longer, and while the eggplants won’t make you ill, it will start to lose its taste.
+Any longer, and while the eggplants won’t make you ill, they will start to lose their taste.

 Difference between male and female eggplant

 Would you like to know how to go about choosing the best eggplant?
 I have eaten many eggplants in my lifetime, but sometimes I confess that they tasted somewhat bitter.